Bevy Tutorial: Pong

 But what happens later in our game when we add balls in other systems?
 We would need to remember all the components that made up what it means to be a ball.

-This is where bundles come in handy:
+This is where required components come in handy:

 So with all this together we can add our systems: